oliversdk/Marbellagolftimes/replit.md

-# Fridas Golf
+# Marbella Golf Times

 ## Overview

-Fridas Golf is a boutique-premium golf tee-time service for the Costa del Sol, Spain.
+Marbella Golf Times is a boutique-premium golf tee-time service for the Costa del Sol, Spain.
 It provides real tee-time availability across over 40 premier courses, curated course selection, geolocation search, and a complete booking flow with concierge-quality service.
 The platform aims to offer a modern, efficient, and user-friendly experience for booking golf tee times, enhancing the golf tourism market in the region.

 ## User Preferences